franku69/Topological-Architypes-CDO/README.md

 page errors or mobile horizontal overflow in that test.

 These verify implementation, NOT observed flood behaviour, surveyed geometry, annual risk, backwater physics, publication acceptance, or novelty.
-Read report page 11 before adapting its conclusion into the thesis.